1. Answers

 Concluding Summary

-In this example, we created an AWS EC2 instance and an EBS volume, then attached the EBS volume to the EC2 instance.
-Proper referencing and tagging ensure the infrastructure is organized and scalable.
-This setup can be easily managed and extended as your storage requirements grow.
+In this guide, we demonstrated how to create an AWS EC2 instance and an EBS volume, followed by attaching the EBS volume to the EC2 instance.
+By adhering to best practices such as proper referencing and tagging, you can maintain an organized and scalable infrastructure.
+This setup allows for easy management and future expansion as your storage needs evolve.

 Deploy this code